yasirylmzcbn/Math-API/readme.md

 | b        | Side length b |
 | c        | Side length c |

-On this one, `s` should be included in the returned JSON.
+On this one, `s` is included in the returned JSON.